Millfield students send video messages of support to local care home

 The school is a multi-faith community and religions other than Christianity are embraced with a spirit of tolerance and understanding.

 Overseas Boarders' Induction Day

 We realise it can be a difficult decision for parents to send a young child overseas to board, often with very little knowledge of the English language and a different culture to experience.
 We do all we can to support their integration and our Head of EAL, Nadine Henson, co-ordinates their individual academic programmes and is always available as a listening ear.
 The return of the boarders to school after the summer holidays is hectic and time does not always allow for in-depth conversations with key staff.
-We, therefore, hold an Overseas Boarders’ Induction Day.
-It takes place the Saturday before the start of the new school year and gives parents the opportunity to meet senior staff, to learn more about the EAL programme and to purchase uniform.
-However, the main objective is to meet your child’s houseparents and visit the boarding house.
+We therefore hold an Overseas Boarders’ Induction Day.
+This takes place the Saturday before the start of the new school year and gives parents the opportunity to meet senior staff, learn more about the EAL programme and purchase uniform.
+However, the main objective is to meet your child’s houseparents and visit their boarding house.

 English Language Holiday Courses

 Millfield Enterprises offers international pupils excellent courses in a variety of subjects, including English language, drama, sport and swimming.

 Specific dietary needs are catered for in the school's dining hall with a daily range of options available, including an excellent choice for vegetarians.